SC5/styleguide-angular-directive-examples/README.md

 > npm install
 ```

-After running the command below, the styles are generated and you can open the style guide in a browser
+After running the command below, the styles are generated and local server is started.
 ```
 > gulp styleguide
 ```

+Style guide should be now running in the address <a href="http://localhost:3002/">http://localhost:3002/</a>

+## Blog examples
+Examples used in the blog post can be found from the directory `examples`.
+They are complete standalone examples.